lansingcodes/api/.github/CONTRIBUTING.md

 #### `/.netlify/functions/deploy-succeeded`

-This function will automatically invoke the `load-events`, `load-group`, and `load-sponsors` functions simultaneously.
+This function will automatically invoke the `load-events`, `load-groups`, and `load-sponsors` functions simultaneously.

 It is automatically invoked when a deployment to Netlify successfully completes.